 Sex aside (I know, you got a visual there, but I was saying aside not astride) what is it about romance that makes a story feel complete?
 Do we have any philosophers out there?
 I’d love to hear your thoughts…

 I’m thrilled to launch my Hapless Heroes series of quirky romances AVAILABLE WHEREVER GOOD EBOOKS ARE SOLD.
-These gorgeous heroes are endearingly inept when it comes to women, yet they somehow still manage to ‘get the girl’.
+These gorgeous heroes are romantically challenged, but they’ll do anything to make their heroine swoon and win her heart.

-Goddess & the Geek (novella): Computer whiz Julian Wilde has a month booked at an island hideaway to finish his PhD, but when he arrives, sexy oyster farmer Natasha Barri grabs him thinking he’s a burglar and suddenly asthma isn’t the only thing making Julian breathless.
+Computer genius Julian Wilde has a month booked at an island hideaway to finish his PhD, but when he arrives, sexy oyster farmer Natasha Barri grabs him, thinking he’s a burglar, and suddenly asthma isn’t the only thing making Julian breathless.
 The house has been double booked so they’re forced to share and Julian readily agrees to cook, hoping to use the voodoo potions he’s discovered online to make Tasha fall in love with him.
 Disaster follows debacle as Julian tries to impress her, and she tries not to kill him.

 I’m at the Darkside DownUnder website today with a book review of one of my all-time favourites.
 I’ve just re-read A Princess of Mars prior to watching the Disney movie it inspired: John Carter.
 As a teenager I devoured the Edgar Rice Burroughs Barsoom series featuring the Earthman John Carter and his Martian princess Dejah Thoris, and you’ll be surprised at how romantic they are.
 Enjoy!

 alice in wonderland, da vinci, destiny of the light, dune, eBooks, fantasy, influences, inspiration, john carter, Left Hand of Darkness, romance, romantic fantasy, Shadow through time, trilogy, writing